 A challenge to a will inevitably incurs various upfront and ongoing legal fees, court costs and administrative expenses.
-Begging the question: Who pays for the costs of contesting a will?
+This begs the question: Who pays for the costs of contesting a will?

-Pursuant to s 99 of the Succession Act the court has discretion to order that the costs of the proceedings be paid out of the estate and there, is an assumption that the court will order costs be paid out of the deceased’s estate, irrespective of the outcome.
+Pursuant to s 99 of the Succession Act the court has discretion to order that the costs of the proceedings be paid out of the estate and there, is an assumption that the court will order costs be paid out of the estate irrespective of the outcome.
 Yet, although the estate will usually bear the defendant’s legal costs, there is no guarantee that the applicant’s costs will be treated the same.
 Costs orders in family provision proceedings are left to the discretion of the court and who pays the costs will depend on both the circumstances and outcome of the case.

 Ordinarily, costs are said to “follow the event”, meaning the party who loses the case is responsible for paying both their own legal costs and the legal costs of the winning party.
-Family provision claims, however, are generally considered to be an exception to this rule.
+However, this rule has been doubted in the case of family provision claims.
 As noted in Singer v Berghouse (1993):

 ‘Family provision cases stand apart from cases in which costs follow the event…costs in family provision cases generally depend on the overall justice of the case.
 It is not uncommon, in the case of unsuccessful applications, for no order to be made as to costs, particularly if it would have a detrimental effect on the applicant’s financial position.
 And there may even be circumstances in which it is appropriate to have his or her costs paid out of the estate’.